LyuChangle2006/LyuChangle2006.github.io/_pages/learning.md

 * Bronze Prize in "Topology and Geometry", Jiuzhang Cup of Mathematics of USTC, 2024
 * Winnnig Prize in "Analysis and Partial Differential Equations", S.-T. Yau College Student Mathematics Contest, 2024
 * Winnnig Prize in "Topology and Geometry", S.-T. Yau College Student Mathematics Contest, 2024
+* National Scholarship, 2024
+* First Prize in the Chinese Mathematics Competitions(Anhui Province, Math major), 2024 (into the final)